Kaitiaki Pātaka Pukapuka

 - how to protect library materials from damage

 - how to use computerised information systems

 - how to teach a wide range of learners, including children, migrants and older people.

-- usually work regular business hours, but may work in the evenings and weekends, do shift work or part-time work
+- usually work regular business hours, but may work evenings and weekends and do shift work

 - work in libraries, offices and information centres

 - may travel locally and nationally to community meetings, library conferences and seminars.

 What's the job really like?

 An opportunity to start in a library

 Rebecca got a part-time job as a library assistant while studying towards her Bachelor’s degree in English literature.